coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 and you want to apply for being validator, please post it on the support forum.
 I will make a request on make/polyglots to have you added as validator for this plugin/locale.

-Email any other questions to marcel at timelord dot nl.

 == Screenshots ==

 1. Screenshot of the menu page for Custom Taxonomy Order.